raed-nimer/CI-PP5-react-frontend/README.md

 # Introduction
 Powerhouse is a cutting-edge B2C eCommerce platform dedicated to gym enthusiasts, athletes, and anyone passionate about fitness.
 Specializing in high-quality gymwear and top-tier fitness equipment, Powerhouse offers a seamless online shopping experience tailored to individuals who demand both performance and style.
-From breathable, functional activewear to heavy-duty home gym gear, every product is curated to support serious training and everyday workouts alike.
+From breathable, functional activewear to heavy-duty home gym gear, every product is curated to support serious training and everyday workouts.
 With user-friendly navigation and fast delivery, Powerhouse is the go-to online destination for fitness lovers looking to gear up and level up—all in one powerful platform.

 # Testing